isc-projects/kea/doc/guide/api.rst

 statistic-get reference
 =======================

-``statistic-get`` - The statistic-get command retrieves a single statistic.
-It takes a single string parameter called name that specifies the statistic name.
+``statistic-get`` - retrieves a single statistic.
+It takes a single string parameter, called "name", that specifies the statistic name.

 Supported by: ``kea-dhcp4``, ``kea-dhcp6``

 Availability: 1.0.0 (built-in)

-Description and examples: See `??? <#command-statistic-get>`__
+Description and examples: see :ref:`command-statistic-get`

 Command syntax: